TECH NOTES

 If your load inductance is between 200 microHenries and 1 milliHenry and your load resistance is less than 5 ohms, then you can likely use the default compensation provided by the amplifier's factory-installed RC network.
 To select the factory-default compensation, please see STEP 4 below.

 If your load inductance falls outside of the mid-range, or if your load resistance is greater than 5 ohms, then you must calculate your required compensation.
 If, after calculating your required compensation, you determine that the default compensation will be insufficient for your load, then you will need to enable and install a custom RC network.
-See STEP 6 below.
+See STEP 6.

-If desired, the following values of the components contained in the default RC network can be used with the formulas provided in STEP 6 below to verify the suitability of the default compensation for your uses.
+If desired, the following values of the components contained in the default RC network can be used with the formulas provided in STEP 5 below to verify the suitability of the default compensation for your uses.

 COMPENSATION FORMULAS: